 It has a wide range of motion, making it a crucial component of many sports, including mountain biking.
 Here’s how the shoulder joint plays a role in mountain biking:

-• Weight-bearing: The shoulders bear some of the upper body’s weight while cycling, which is especially important during uphill climbs.
+- Weight-bearing: The shoulders bear some of the upper body’s weight while cycling, which is especially important during uphill climbs.
+The weight of the rider affects calorie burn.

 Stability and Movement of The Rotator Cuff